-Fiat Chrysler And Peugeot Agree On Merger To Create 4th Largest Car Maker
+Fiat Chrysler And Peugeot Agree On Merger To Create 4th-Largest Carmaker

-Fiat Chrysler and Groupe PSA, the owner of Peugeot, agreed on Thursday to combine forces to create the world's fourth-largest car maker by production volume.
+Fiat Chrysler and Groupe PSA, the owner of Peugeot, agreed on Thursday to combine forces to create the world's fourth-largest carmaker by production volume.

-The 50-50 merger would have combined revenues of nearly $189 billion (170 billion euros), producing some 8.7 million vehicles per year.
+In a joint statement, Fiat Chrysler and Groupe PSA said the merger will be accomplished through an exchange of stock, resulting in shareholders holding 50% of each company.
+The new company will have combined revenues of nearly $189 billion (170 billion euros), producing some 8.7 million vehicles per year.
 PSA Peugeot CEO Carlos Tavares is set to head the new company, with Fiat Chrysler Chairman John Elkann assuming the role of chairman.

 Fiat Chrysler, or FCA Group, has its corporate headquarters in Amsterdam, while Groupe PSA is currently based in a suburb of Paris.
 The merged company, to be based in the Netherlands, will own the Fiat, Dodge, Ram, Chrysler, Alfa Romeo, Maserati, Peugeot, DS, Citroën, Opel and Vauxhall brands.
 Its shares will be listed in Paris, Milan and New York.